CenterForSpatialResearch/conflict_urbanism_sp2023/_posts/2023-01-03-Housing, a silent weapon of mass destruction.md

+**Our initial research focuses on identifying some of the buildings through images and ground level usage.**

 ![Visual Account of the Buildings](/conflict_urbanism_sp2023/images/Housing, a silent weapon of mass destruction/Pune potential buildings at risk collage.jpg)

 <sub> **Figure 11:Potential Buildings at Risk in Kothrud**</sub>